MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ### make_set()

-The [make_set()](kusto/query/makeset-aggfunction.md) operator is a way to take a bunch of rows in a table and turn them into a array of unique values.
+The [make_set()](kusto/query/makeset-aggfunction.md) operator is a way to take a bunch of rows in a table and turn them into an array of unique values.

-The following query uses `make_set()` to create a array of the event types that cause deaths in each state.
+The following query uses `make_set()` to create an array of the event types that cause deaths in each state.
 The resulting table is then sorted by the number of storm types in each array.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA22NMQ7CMAxFdyTu4LGVGLgATGVgLhJjZeCLBEhSOS4oiMODC2Lq+vz8fqtJwuaOqHk+e9HDQUANWF1uvOCotKYlJfmxbTz9qfl5CIHFP0GthXalR957dV+bVhT4ii5Dq3HD7jUdysdmhQV6SRfrjWAxWRl3kqj9sQiX7oZ4VldNyfUbAcrl9NEAAAA=" target="_blank">Run the query</a>